Mastic: benefits, dosage, contraindications

 Crohn's disease ✪✪✪✪✪

-Preliminary clinical research shows that taking 2.22 g of mastic per day for 4 weeks improves symptoms such as diarrhea, abdominal pain, weight loss, and non-gastrointestinal symptoms by 39% from baseline in patients with active Crohn's disease.
+Preliminary clinical research shows that taking 2.22 g of mastic per day for 4 weeks improves symptoms such as diarrhea, abdominal pain, weight loss and non-gastrointestinal symptoms by 39% compared with baseline values in patients with active Crohn's disease.
 The validity of these results is limited by the absence of a control group.

 Posologie